-Everyone knows that part of the recipe for living a long life is remaining physically fit and eating a diet rich in whole foods.
+Everyone knows that part of the recipe for living a long life and efficient senior care is remaining physically fit and eating a diet rich in whole foods.
 Now, new research shows that exercise and positive mental health activities all contribute to the overall quality of life for senior adults.
 Longevity research indicates that cognitive activities like the healthy hobbies we offer at South Coast are just as important as walking, yoga, or other physical pursuits.
 Even more important, hobbies help prevent feelings of isolation and depression.
 Looking after the health of older adults has so much more to it than just medication management.

 Just because a senior is in an acute-care community does not mean their activities need to stop.
 At South Coast Post-Acute, we understand that many seniors lose mental and physical mobility for a variety of reasons.
 When this happens, you might worry that their favorite hobbies and pursuits will stop.